 Your credit score can also affect you when you are looking to make a big purchase, like, a car for example.
 Although most car dealerships won’t let you walk away without a car with a bad credit score (they are looking to make money), the possibility of them sticking you with a high car payment is undeniable.
 Therefore, if you have a bad credit score when buying a car, you can absolutely expect a high-interest rate, but, you can shop around until you find a dealership that will give you the lowest of the high rates.

 Conversely, If you do have bad credit and need a car immediately, there is an upside.
 If you pay your car payments on time every month and adhere to the contract you signed at the dealership, you will start to see your credit score climb.
-All in all, it may be a bit pricey to buy something expensive with a not-so-perfect score, but you can come out on top if you are diligent about making your payments on time and let that one high-interest rate bring you out of the bad and into the good.
+All in all, if you have outstanding debt, your credit score could be in trouble.
+You can learn more about your credit score and why it may have gone down here.

 Learn how to improve your credit score quickly